okteto/docs/src/content/index.md

 Okteto is a platform that simplifies the process of deploying development environments in Kubernetes without requiring the expertise to do this yourself.
 This enables developers to automatically spin up fully-managed development environments that emulate production as closely as possible.
 Okteto eliminates the friction of local development environments, the many deviations that can exist for the same engineering organization, and the troubleshooting that comes with them.

+TODO: Add an image explaining the Okteto value

 This overview covers what Okteto offers and how you can get started.

 ## Development Environments